Spanish Words That Start with Ñ: 23+ Uniquely Spanish Terms

 It was funny for me to discover this word also means “boxer” in Uruguay.
 It must be because most of them get their noses smashed sooner or later!

-This is how people in Honduras call the devil.
+This is how people in Honduras refer to the devil.
 Creepy.

-Both these words are nouns that come from the word ñoño (see above).
-They are both used to refer to people who either are ñoño or act like one.
+Both of these Spanish words are nouns that come from the word ñoño (see above).
+They are both used to refer to people who either are ñoño or are simply acting like it.

 Right here you can see the love we have for “Spanishizing” every word we can.
 The whole world pronounces this word practically the same, but we decided to also write it in Spanish.

-It reminds me of the word fútbol (football), and I still do not know how to feel about it.
+(It reminds me of the word fútbol (football), and I still don’t know how to feel about it!)

 This word is used mainly in Cuba to refer to a person who wants to know way too much.

-This is one of the words in this list that is not very commonly used anymore.
+This is one of the words on this list that is not commonly used anymore.

 The ñandú is the second animal on this list.

-I remember also learning this word when I was a kid, and we always used to refer to it as the ostrich whose name starts with a ñ.
+I remember learning this word when I was a kid, and we actually used to refer to it as the ostrich whose name starts with ñ.

-Ñáñara is an amazing word with two ñ’s and it is a colloquial way of saying pereza (laziness) in Honduras.
+Ñáñara is an amazing word with two ñ’s, and it’s a colloquial way of saying pereza (laziness) in Honduras.